RivasCVA/caviar-webapp/client/README.md

 # Frontend Developers of Caviar

-All of the information you will need to contribute to the clint-side project.
+All of the information you will need to contribute to the client-side project.

 ## Scripts